tokio-rs/website/content/docs/getting-started/futures.md

 If there is no pending data, the caller is responsible for calling `read` again at a later time.
 The trick is to know when that "later time" is.

-Another way to think about a non-blocking read is as "polling" the socket for data to read.
+Another way to think about a non-blocking read is as 'polling' the socket for data to read.

 Futures are an abstraction around this polling model.
 A `Future` represents a value